themanro/riffraff/README.md

 assemble blocks into parts → parts into tracks → tracks into a song.
 No build step, no dependencies, no color — just mono text and lines.

+This was a good amount of work and tokens, please consider to: [buymeacoffee.com/SZ0KFIXKCt](buymeacoffee.com/SZ0KFIXKCt)

 **[Open it →](https://themanro.github.io/riffraff/)**

 ## What it does